hotosm/TM-Extractor/Readme.md

    - Trigger the Lambda function manually or wait for the configured event source to invoke it.

-   Your Lambda function will execute the script with the provided configurations.
+   Your Lambda function should be able to execute the script with the provided configurations.

 ## Configuration